hybridgroup/go-haystack/README.md

 ![tinyscan](./images/tinyscan.gif)

+TinyScan runs on several different microcontrollers boards with Bluetooth and miniature displays, such as those made by [Adafruit](https://www.adafruit.com/) and [Pimoroni](https://shop.pimoroni.com/)

-The TinyScan code is located in the [tinyscan](./tinyscan/) directory.
+The TinyScan code is located in the [tinyscan](./tinyscan/) directory in this repository.

 ## How to install